Andy Sears, LPCC – Therapist Columbus Ohio

 - I’m a veteran of the United States Air Force (1999-2003).

 - I’m the Owner and Director of Blue Boat Counseling, which I opened with my wife, Carrie, in our hometown of Worthington, Ohio, following stints in community mental health, group practice and solo private practice.

-- I’ve been helping clients like you for over a decade by primarily using a Person-Centered approach, Cognitive Behavioral Therapy (CBT), and Mindfulness techniques.
+- I’ve been helping clients like you for over 12 years by primarily using a Person-Centered approach, Cognitive Behavioral Therapy (CBT), and Mindfulness techniques.

 - While I help a wide variety of clients with various mental health concerns, my passion and true connection is in counseling young adults who are feeling lost and depressed and veterans who experience PTSD symptoms or difficulty adjusting to civilian life.

 I hope this helped you make a decision about whether I’m the right fit.
 I know it’s hard to take that first step toward counseling, so if I’m not the counselor for you, please continue the search (which I’m happy to help with) because you deserve to be you.